RainbowMiner/RainbowMiner/README.md

 ## MSI AFTERBURNER CONFIGURATION

+### Introduction

-The MSI Afterburner allows to configure up to five profiles.
+MSI Afterburner allows to configure up to five profiles.
 Each of which defines the exact overclocking parameters for any number of GPU.
+RainbowMiner will never change these values, but it can be defined for miners/algorithms/devices, that another profile than the default should be used during minining (miners.config.txt, fields "Profile").
+RainbowMiner comes with some miner/algorithm presets, already.

+### Enable Profile Switching

-RainbowMiner includes automatic switching those profiles, if you wish.
-To enable MSI Afterburner handling, check or set the path to MSIA and set the MSI default profile to a number from 1 to 5
+By default, the profile switching is disabled.
+To enable MSI Afterburner profile switching:
+- check or set the path to MSIA (config.txt, field "MSIApath")
+- set the profile number, you want to be used as default (config.txt, field "MSIAprofile")

+### Explanation of operation

+RainbowMiner's default setup has already preset some Profile fields for the following algorithms (miners.config.txt, fields "Profile"):
+- ClaymoreEthash-Keccak, NeoScrypt => Profile 3
+- Lyra2Re2, Lyra2z, X16r, X16s => Profile 4
+- ClaymoreEthash-Blake2s, ClaymoreEthash-Pascal => Profile 5

+Remember: __no overclocking values will be changed by RainbowMiner!__ It will switch your preset profiles, only.

-I recommend you stick to the following profile setup.
-The overclocking values in brackets (core clock/memory clock) are those I use on my GTX 1070 and are only for illustration.
-The precise setting per GPU can be done by editing the miners.config.txt
+I recommend you set the following profile setup in MSI Afterburner, so that you can use the default setup of RainbowMiner.
+The overclocking values in brackets (core clock/memory clock) are those I use for my GTX 1070 and are only for illustration.

-- Profile 1: no overclocking (+0/+0)
-- Profile 2: max. core / max. memory oc (+100/+400), recm. as default
-- Profile 3: max. core / half memory oc (+100/+200), recm. for claymore ethash-keccak, neoscrypt
+- Profile 3: max. core / half memory oc (e.g. +100/+200), recm. for claymore ethash-keccak, neoscrypt
-- Profile 4: max. core / no memory oc (+100/0), recm. for lyra2re2, lyra2z, x16r, x16s
+- Profile 4: max. core / no memory oc (e.g. +100/0), recm. for lyra2re2, lyra2z, x16r, x16s
-- Profile 5: max. core / reduced memory oc (+100/+350), recm. for claymore ethash-blake2s, claymore ethash-pascal
+- Profile 5: max. core / reduced memory oc (e.g. +100/+350), recm. for claymore ethash-blake2s, claymore ethash-pascal

 Be careful when playing with OC, since this can damage your devices.
 RainbowMiner will not be responsible, if you kill your devices.
-The profile will only be set to a value other than the defined default, if all GPU selected by RainbowMiner have the same profile configured (in legacy mode, always the case)

 ## ALGORITHMS